bolt/docs/source_docs/extensions/building/widgets.md

 Examples
 --------

-### Adding a button to the backend, right above the footer on every page
+### Adding a button to the frontend, right above the footer on every page

 Initialise the widget: